KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/create-a-new-wallet-using-atomicdex-mobile.md

 </div>

+- Create a PIN

-- On next 2 steps, you will be asked to provide  a custom 6 digit PIN and to confirm it.
-You will need it every time you want to access atomicDEX
+In the next two steps you will be asked to provide a custom six digit PIN.
+You will need this PIN every time you want to access atomicDEX.

 <div style="margin: 2rem; text-align: center; width: 80%">